knaaptime/seg_networks/paper/background.md

 separation between people in urban space.
 The curvilinear, meandering streets, and abundance of cul-de-sacs in San Clemente stand in sharp contrast to the dense, regular grid in Chicago, even though the network in Chicago also includes additional barriers like highways.
-In what follows, we examine the magnitude of differences between network and simple euclidean measures in detail for every metropolitan region in the United States.
+In what follows, we examine the magnitude of differences between network and simple Euclidean measures in detail for every metropolitan region in the United States.
 Specifically, we expand upon prior work in three different directions.
 First, we widen the geographic scope by considering every metropolitan region in the United States, rather than a case study of a single city.
 Second, we adopt a computational